Graduate studies at National University (MS in Education); owner of Solaris Electric Company (San Diego, CA).

 Currently Director of Music Ministry at Our Lady Comforter of the Afflicted in Waltham, MA.

-Currently an active composer in the Denton, TX area and a PhD student at UNT.
+Currently in the PhD program in Composition at UNT.

 Retired Professor of Music (Theory, Composition, Percussion, Electronic Music) at California State Polytechnic University, Pomona.